flyingoctopus/resume/README.md

-# Vincent's Resume Builder
+# Vincent's Resume

 ## Overview

-This project dynamically generates a resume written in Ruby as a professional PDF resume, provides an interactive shell for users to explore various functionalities, and even includes a text adventure game inspired by classic Infocom games like Zork.
+This project creatively showcases and dynamically generates my resume.
+It is written in Ruby as a professional PDF and markdown resume generator, provides an interactive shell for users to explore various functionalities, and even includes a text adventure game inspired by classic Infocom games like Zork.
 Take a look at [vincent_vanhaaff_resume.rb](vincent_vanhaaff_resume.rb) to see how it all comes together!

 ## Project Structure